 If you have ever thought of joining some civic organization, this should be it.
 Visit their website at sdbgarden.org and get involved in a great organization.

 It’s open daily 9 a.m.–5 p.m.
 As a special savings, be sure to use their discount coupon in this book for $2 off adult admission and $1 off a child admission up to 4 persons.
-Admission is ($12) for adults; ($8) for seniors 60 and over, students and active military; ($6) for children 3–12; and children 2 and under are admitted free.
+Admission is ($14) for adults; ($10) for seniors 60 and over, students and active military; ($8) for children 3–12; and children 2 and under are admitted free.
 Active military free in the summer.
+Parking is ($2), but electric cars park free.

 Their Hamilton Children’s Garden, is the largest interactive children’s garden on the West Coast.
 Since opening in 2009 it continues to inspire people of all ages to connect with plants and nature.
 This one-of-a-kind exhibit is a magical place where children can come close to nature.